eonil/SQLite3/README.md

 -	Automatically supports nested transactions.

--	Forces safety in statically and dynamically.
-Does not allow you to funny stuffs.
+-	Forces safety statically and dynamically.
+Does not allow you to do funny stuffs.
 Crashes on any illegal operations.
-For example, explicit transaction is forced.